Zahid Maleque

-Zahid Maleque (born 11 April 1959) is a Bangladesh Awami League politician and the incumbent Minister of Health and Family Welfare.
-He is the incumbent Jatiya Sangsad member from the Manikganj-3 constituency.
+Zahid Maleque (born 11 April 1959) is a Bangladesh Awami League politician and a former minister of health and family welfare.
+He is a former Jatiya Sangsad member representing the Manikganj-3 constituency during 2009–2024.

 In 2016, Maleque received WHO award on behalf of the health ministry for reducing child mortality.
 He has faced criticism over his handling of the COVID-19 pandemic in Bangladesh.

 Early life

 Maleque was born on 11 April 1959 in Garpara Union, Manikganj Sadar Upazila, Manikgonj District in the then East Pakistan.
-He completed his undergrad & postgrad in English from the University of Dhaka.
+He completed his undergrad and postgrad in English from the University of Dhaka.
 His parents were Colonel M. A. Maleque and Fouzia Maleque.
 His father was a former minister, a former mayor of Dhaka, and member of parliament.